iVuDang/The-Odin-Project-JS-Exercises-GIT-cheatsheet/README.md

 Git Command  | Description
 ------------- | -------------
-git remote add origin  <REMOTE_URL> | creates remote repository git clone  <Git Hub SSH code link> | clones repository from GitHub to a directory in your PC git add "name of file" | stages specific file git add -A | stages all files and changes to repository git commit -m 'message' | commits the staged change with a message description git push origin main | uploads the staged snapshot onto GitHub git status  | checks what has been so far
+git remote add origin  <REMOTE_URL> | creates remote repository git clone  <Git Hub HTTPS link> | clones repository from GitHub to a directory in your PC git add "name of file" | stages specific file git add -A | stages all files and changes to repository git commit -m 'message' | commits the staged change with a message description git push | uploads changes to a onto Github git push origin main | uploads all staged changes onto GitHub git status  | checks what has been done so far

 - - - -
 **Downloading from GitHub**: